-At this second level of Early Alert intervention, the student will be scheduled for a meeting with the primary academic advisor and Wellness Counselor to establish an academic contract to identify specific actions that need to be met for the student's academic success.
-The academic advisor will utilize current early alert data when preparing the contract to determine if there are additional attendance and/or satisfactory academic progress concerns in other courses.
+At this second level of Thunder Alert intervention, the student will be scheduled for a meeting with the primary academic advisor to establish an academic contract to identify specific actions that need to be met for the student's academic success.
+The academic advisor will utilize current Thunder Alert data when preparing the contract to determine if there are additional attendance and/or satisfactory academic progress concerns in other courses.